Advocacy

 SAMPLE SCRIPT

-On Monday, March 10, 2025 place a phone call to your State Representative and State Senator.
+Place a phone call to your State Representative and State Senator.

 Social Media Outreach